 London winter festivals are some of the best.
 Here’s a look at what you’ve got ahead of you to enjoy!
 I’ll start at the end of October, as the weather is on the change.

 October London festivals

 Click here for all the best festivals in October around the world.

 October 12-16, 2023

-You’ll find this art festival in Regent’s Park.
-Some exhibits will charge (from £34.40) and you’ll need to book now, while others will just let you potter about for free.
+You’ll find this London winter festival in Regent’s Park every October.
+Some exhibits at the Frieze Art Fair will charge and you’ll need to book ahead, while others will just let you potter about for free.
 Great little festival that I went to a few years ago and enjoyed, but as we all know, I’m just not that into art.